If you've blocked our ad, please consider unblocking it.

 This game has a prototype article

 As most Nintendo fans already know, the international version of Super Mario Bros.
-2 is actually a Mario-ified version of the not-quite-completely-unrelated game Doki Doki Panic.
+2 is actually a graphically modified version of the Nintendo/Fuji TV collaboration Doki Doki Panic.
 Apparently, Nintendo thought the Japanese Super Mario Bros.
 2 was both too similar to Super Mario Bros. and too difficult for overseas players to handle.

-Fortunately, the game was a smash hit, and many characters introduced in this game were quickly adopted into the Mario universe.
+Fortunately, Mario 2 was a smash hit, and many characters introduced in this game were quickly adopted into the Mario universe.
 The game was even re-released in Japan with all the changes made for the international market under the title of Super Mario USA.

 Doki Doki Panic Leftovers